peterlamar/engineering-leader/README.md

 * A signal is how you know you have achieved the result, ideally measureable but typically not
 * Metric is a proxy for a singal, something that can be directly measured

 This framework helps you be more objective and prevent metrics creep by being explicit about goals.
+A good metric is a reasonable proxy to signal and is traceable back to the original goals.

 ### Process